5 Reasons Why Your PPC Leads Are Not Converting

-It’s all fun and games when your PPC account is running smoothly.
+As a PPC manager, nothing feels better than an account running smoothly.

-Campaigns are crushing their lead goal, at an efficient cost per lead nonetheless!
+Campaigns are crushing their lead goal, even staying within their Cost Per Lead benchmark!

-Then out of nowhere, you hear the clients’ dreaded words: “Our PPC leads aren’t converting.
+Then out of nowhere, the fun stops during a meeting.
+The client states, “We’re spending a lot of money on PPC.
+You say leads are coming in, but we’re not seeing the sales.
 Why?”

-In the client’s eyes, it’s easy to blame the PPC channel when something goes awry.
+In the client’s eyes, it’s easy to blame the PPC channel whenever there’s a shift in performance.

-But as PPC managers (especially at an agency), we don’t always have the insight as to what happens after a user becomes a lead.
+But as PPC managers (whether working at an agency or in-house), we don’t always have insight into what happens after a user becomes a lead.

-Below are a few key reasons as to why PPC leads aren’t converting.
+Below are a few key reasons why PPC leads may not be converting.

 (Spoiler alert – they’re more common than one might think!)

-1. Disconnect Between Marketing & Sales Teams
+1. Marketing & Sales Teams Disconnect

 A common observation in many companies: marketing and sales don’t talk to each other.

-That is until there’s a problem and everyone’s pointing fingers.
+That is, until there’s a problem and everyone’s pointing fingers.

 The common sales cycle is expected to look like this: